-Laser Treatments for Capillaries, Scars, and Redness
+Laser Treatments for Capillaries, Scars and Redness in NYC

 With the V-beam laser, recent advances in laser technology enable us to treat several problems that involve faulty blood vessels without the severity of black and blue marks of earlier lasers.
-Broken capillaries, red and raised scars, leg veins, rosacea, and persistent facial flushing are few of the several problems that we can safely and effectively treat with minimal downtime.
+Broken capillaries, red and raised scars, leg veins, rosacea, and persistent facial flushing are few of the several problems that we can treat with minimal downtime.

 V-Beam Laser FAQs